Jon-AL/4471---Therapy-Support-App/README.txt

 git clone https://github.com/Jon-AL/4471---Therapy-Support-App.git

-Please build the project inside IntelliJ CE.
+Please build the project inside IntelliJ Community Edition (CE).
+Please add the android SDK.
 You will need to install Gradle and an emulator device.
-A recommended emulator is Pixel 5.
+A recommended emulator is Pixel 5 API 30.

 The project runs on openJDK11, SDK 32, gradle 7.2.1, and android 11.

+Once everything is installed, you can build on the recommended emulator or your choice and then run the application.

 Build References: